José Miguel Gambra Gutiérrez: Theorist of Traditionalism

 In 2019 Gambra published his opus magnum in terms of Traditionalist political theory, La sociedad tradicional y sus enemigos.
 The book was developed from a series of lectures, delivered during few previous years to members of Hermandad de Madrid, the youth branch of FSSPX; it is organized as a series of brief essays dealing with specific topics, grouped into 8 chapters.
 The lecture departs from the Popper's notion of open society, but proceeds to dismantle it.
 According to Gambra, Popper's bipolar division into liberal/totalitarian and conservative/progressive is untenable, as doctrines counted into both groups are in fact based on the same, revolutionary premises.
 Societies trapped into this false alternative grow desperate seeking solutions to malaise haunting modern communities – like "depravity of global capitalism", "culture of death", "increasingly proud crime" – but find recipes which are only partial and usually aggravate the crisis.
 Gambra presents Traditionalism as the only complete solution.
 He repudiates theories which present it as sort of Amish-like attempt to reproduce the past; instead, he presents it as the drive to reinstate traditional principles – i.e. these derived from the Revelation – in the light of present circumstances.
 Apart from trademark Traditionalist onslaught on liberalism the lecture contains also a new, somewhat veiled thread: warning against populist recipes advanced in Spain in the late 2010s.
 In some of his explicit writings Gambra concluded that eventually, parties like Vox would lead to "reproduction of the same democratic and secular despotism that we suffer from".
+In 2025 Gambra published another collection of essays, Escritos políticos.